teasgen/WebMLSimulator/README.md

 - main_backend - Django REST with main business logic
 - tts_backend - Text to Speech service over GigaAM model
 - llm_backend - Validation system, Its Qwen2.5 model trained using LoRA for validating ML tasks

+To run the app you must
+1. install GigaAM in GigaAM_fork directory via pip and set HF token
+2. download LLM as said in llm service readme